 The truth is that many contractors can’t sell.
 Many don’t understand how to make a good impression on a homeowner.
 Many are unprofessional.
 And some of these types of contractors use lead gen services and have bad experiences.
 When reading feedback of lead-gen companies, you have to take some of it with a grain of salt, as you may not know much about the contractor leaving the feedback.

 Every now and then we get a call from a contractor saying that a given lead was unreachable.
 Unlike other networks, we have a system in place that tracks calls to every lead so contractors can view the results in their Lead Manager.
 Often times we will look at the call history for the lead in question and we will see that the homeowner was not called until 4 days after we matched the lead, and it was only called once (or sometimes not at all).
 No wonder it was unreachable!

 The truth is, many contractors do not properly follow up with leads.
 Calling only one-time a few days after the lead was matched will not lead to success.
 But many contractors with a poor follow-up process will then pass the blame to the lead generation company and post negative reviews online.

-When reading feedback about a lead-gen company, ask the contractor posting feedback more about their sales process and how they follow up with leads they buy.
+When reading feedback about a lead-gen company, ask the contractor posting feedback more about their sales process and how they follow up with the leads they buy.

-Did they have success with other companies?
+Did they have success with other lead generation companies?

 If a contractor posts negative feedback about a specific lead generation company, ask them if they had the same experience with other companies.
 If they had negative experiences with all lead gen companies it could be that this contractor’s business does not work well with lead gen companies, but that may not mean much for your business.
 If the contractor had issues with just one company then perhaps there is an issue with that specific lead gen company.